josephrhobbs/absurdler/README.md

 # Playing
 From the directory that you installed `words.txt` run `ezwordle words.txt`.

+If the word list file is named `words.txt` and is in your current directory, you do not need to specify the filename.

 EZWordle will make a recommendation, but still requires you to input the actual guess that you make.
 After inputting your guess, EZWordle will ask you for feedback.